 Restricted stock and restricted stock unit awards consist of shares or the rights to shares of the Company's class A stock which are awarded to employees of the Company.
 The awards are restricted such that they are subject to substantial risk of forfeiture and to restrictions on their sale or other transfer by the employee.
 RSU awards are typically granted to eligible employees outside of the United States.
 As defined in the individual grant agreements, acceleration of vesting may occur under a change in control, death, disability or normal retirement of the grantee.
 Grantees receiving RS grants are able to exercise full voting rights and receive full credit for dividends during the vesting period.
 All such dividends will be paid to the RS grantee within 45 days of full vesting.
 Grantees receiving RSUs are not entitled to vote but do earn dividends.
 Upon vesting, RSUs will be settled either through cash payment equal to the fair market value of the RSUs on the vesting date or through issuance of Company class A stock.
+In general, RS and RSU awards will vest on the third anniversary of the grant date, provided the holder of the share is continuously employed by the Company until the vesting date.

-The following table is a summary of RS and RSU award activity for the year ended December 31, 2020:
+The following table is a summary of RS and RSU award activity for the year ended December 31, 2021:

-Rest ricted Sto ck Restricted Stock Units
+Rest tricted Sto ck Restricted Stock Units

-Shares A Gr Fa eighted- verage ant Date ir Value er Share Weighted- Average Remaining Contractual Term (Years) Units A Gra Fa eighted- verage ant Date ir Value r Share Weighted- Average Remaining Contractual Term (Years)
+Shares Weighted- Average Grant Date Fair Value Per Share Weighted- Average Remaining Contractual Term (Years) Units Weighted- Average Grant Date Fair Value Per Share Weighted- Average Remaining Contractual Term (Years)

-Nonvested at December 31, 2019 2,623,971 \$ 17.82 1.5 230,621 \$ 14.75 1.9

-Granted 1,111,141 4.65 45,353 4.67

-Vested (550,516) 26.84 (25,228) 26.88

-Forfeited (222,846) 13.22 (1,208) 12.32

 Nonvested at December 31, 2020 2,961,750 \$ 11.55 1.3 249,538 \$ 11.70 1.3

+Granted 1,233,610 3.88 44,016 3.80

+Vested (576,524) 22.55 (24,742) 17.93

+Forfeited (565,817) 8.26 (46,719) 7.11

+Nonvested at December 31, 2021 3,053,019 \$ 6.99 1.2 222,093 \$ 10.41 0.5